acumos/security-verification/docs/design.rst

   * nexusChecksum != the current sha1 checksum attribute of the artifact in the nexus-service

-* For each metadata item in the scanresult.json file (pre-existing or as created/updated above) for the solutionId/revisionId, if any one of the following are true, initiate a scan for the metadata item (see "Scan Process" below for details), and set the set the scanresult.json licenseScan and vulnerabilityScan attributes to "in-progress":

-  * lastScanned = null AND licenseScan = "unrequested"
-  * lastScanned = null AND vulnerabilityScan = "unrequested"
-  * checksum != the current sha1 checksum attribute of the corresponding (by name) metadata item in the CMS

-* update the scanresult.json artifact in the nexus-service, and update the CDS (if required) for the new artifact version via POST to /solution/{solutionId}/revision/{revisionId}/artifact/{artifactId}
+* update the scanresult.json artifact in the nexus-service, and update the CDS (if required) for the new artifact version for the solutionId/revisionId
-* if either of the CDS licenseScan and vulnerabilityScan attributes for the solution/revision are set to "unrequested", update the attribute to "in-progress"
+* if either of the CDS licenseScan and vulnerabilityScan attributes for the solutionId/revisionId are set to "unrequested", update the attribute to "in-progress"

 **ALTERNATIVE IMPLEMENTATION**